Trisdoan/How-to-have-a-balanced-work-life/README.md

  1. The graph from the left high corner shows that mostly females had more close supports than males.
 It could be the reason why men feel more lonely :)
  2. The graphs of core_circle with social network and core_cirle with place_visited shows that places they visited, amount of people they interact everyday all contributed to amount of close friends you have.
- 3. It's interesting that when they had more achievements,
+ 3. It's interesting that when they had more achievements, their circle expanded.

  #### Meaning, evaluating your compassion, generosity and how much 'you are living the life of your dream'.

+In the survey, time for passion was measure by : Daily hours spent doing what you are passionate and dreaming about, and/or contributing to a greater cause: health, education, peace, society development, ...

 ```python
 df6 = df.pivot_table(values='TIME_FOR_PASSION', index=['AGE'], columns=['GENDER'], )